blackstream-x/pyxelate/docs/pixelate-videos.md

-You can extend this limit up to a theoretical value of 999999 frames (9 hours and 15 minutes for NTSC or 11 hours and 6 minutes for PAL) by changing the `MAX_NB_FRAMES` variable in the script, if you have enough disk space and patience for editing that large videos.
+You can extend this limit up to a theoretical value of 999999 frames (9 hours and 15 minutes for NTSC or 11 hours and 6 minutes for PAL) by changing the `MAX_NB_FRAMES` variable in the script, if you have enough disk space and patience for editing such large videos.

 _(to be continued)_